crim-ca/weaver/docs/source/package.rst

 Allowed Values
 -----------------------

-Allowed values in the context of :term:`WPS` ``LiteralData`` provides a mean for the application developer to restrict inputs to a specific set of values.
+Allowed values in the context of :term:`WPS` ``Literal`` data provides a mean for the application developer to restrict inputs to a specific set of values.
 In :term:`CWL`, the same can be achieved using an ``enum`` definition.
 Therefore, the following two variants are equivalent and completely interchangeable.